thedev2003/ToDoList/README.md

-The webpage is minimalistic and adds and deletes entries through event listeners
+The webpage is minimalistic and adds and deletes entries through event listeners <br>
-Link to deployed preoject:
+Link to deployed preoject: https://thedev2003.github.io/ToDoList/